raspberrypilearning/build-your-own-weather-station/en/step_11.md

 - Most commercial enclosures will have holes for routing cables, some with grommets that help keep out moisture.
 Alternatively you can cut or drill your own holes and use grommets and sealing glands around the cables.

 - If you're using the recommended enclosures as listed in "What you will need", then you can use these 3D printable mounts to secure the Raspberry Pi inside the larger box and the BME280 into the smaller one.
+The BME280 bracket should just slot in.

 ![](images/bme280_bracket.jpg)

+Use short self-tapping screws to secure the mounts into the holes and/or grooves at the back of the larger box.

 ![](images/big_box_bracket.jpg)